-Now, consider \figref{fig:cdf-ks}, where we extend this comparison of $\sM$ and $\sMreal$ over many realizations and for various $K$.
-For a given $K$, we draw $1000$ random measurements $\sM$ and realizations $\sMreal$ using our statistical model, and for each, we compute the K-S statistic $\kappa\parens{\sM,\sMreal}$.
-The K-S statistic here is the difference in density between the \gpcdf of $\sM$ and $\sMreal$ and desirably is less than $0.1$. \figref{fig:cdf-ks} depicts the resulting \gcdf of the K-S statistic over all $1000$ random $\parens{\sM,\sMreal}$.
+Now, consider \figref{fig:cdf-ks}, where we extend this comparison of measurements and our proposed model over many realizations and for various $K$.
+For a given $K$, we draw $5000$ random measurements $\sM$ and realizations $\sMreal$ with our model, and for each, we compute the K-S statistic $\kappa\parens{\sM,\sMreal}$.
+The K-S statistic here is the difference in density between the \gpcdf of $\sM$ and $\sMreal$ and desirably is less than $0.1$. \figref{fig:cdf-ks} depicts the resulting \gcdf of the K-S statistic over all $5000$ random $\parens{\sM,\sMreal}$.
 With $K=10$, the K-S statistic lay below $0.2$ for $90$\% of the random realizations.
-As $K$ increases, our model produces realizations of self-interference $\sMreal$ that converge in distribution to actual measurements $\sM$.
-With $K = 40$, for instance, over $95$\% of the time, our model produces realizations of $\sMreal$ whose distribution differs from measurements $\sM$ by at most $0.1$ in density.
-This suggests that our model can be reliably used to realize self-interference that aligns statistically with our measurements, even with a modest number of samples.
+As $K$ increases, our model produces realizations of self-interference $\sMreal$ that more closely align in distribution to actual measurements $\sM$.
+With $K = 40$, for instance, over $96$\% of the time, our model produces realizations of $\sMreal$ whose distribution differs from measurements $\sM$ by at most $0.1$ in density.
+This suggests that our model can be reliably used to realize self-interference that aligns statistically with our measurements, even with a fairly modest number of samples.

-The comparison of our statistical model to measurements in \figref{fig:matrix}, \figref{fig:cdf-matrix}, and \figref{fig:cdf-ks} is particularly applicable in the context of codebook-based full-duplex \mmwave systems, as mentioned in \subsecref{subsec:apps}.
-A system employing transmit and receive codebooks, each with $K$ beams for instance, will see a unique degree of self-interference between each transmit-receive beam pair.
+The comparison of our statistical model to measurements in \figref{fig:matrix} and \figref{fig:cdf} is particularly applicable in the context of codebook-based full-duplex \mmwave systems, as mentioned in \subsecref{subsec:apps}.
+A system employing transmit and receive codebooks, each with $K$ beams for instance, will see a unique degree of self-interference between each of the $K^2$ transmit-receive beam pairs.
 With our model, engineers can draw realizations of self-interference between each beam pair, producing a matrix of self-interference that aligns spatially and statistically with our measurements, especially if the number of beams is at least around $K=20$.